 Getting There and Getting Around

-If you and your guests are flying in for your Miami wedding, the main airport is Miami International Airport.
+If you're getting married in Miami and many of your guests are flying into town, the main airport is Miami International Airport.
 It’s one of the busiest airports in the country, and is serviced by most airlines.
 The Fort Lauderdale-Hollywood International Airport is about an hour away, and may be an option for your guests as well.

 Once you’re in the city, there is public transportation that may be useful to your guests.
 Metrorail is the commuter rail line that runs throughout the city (including the airport), and Metromover is a free rail system that covers shorter loops around the city.
 There are also city buses and free trolleys, depending on your specific location.
 And of course, taxis, Uber, and Lyft are all accessible in the Miami area.